Baghouse dust collectors — 1,000 to 100,000+ CFM

-99.9%+ filtration efficiency for high-volume dust loads.
-Custom engineered to meet OSHA and NFPA 660 requirements — backed by our pass-or-free guarantee.
+You get 99.9%+ filtration on high-volume dust loads, NFPA 660 compliant and custom engineered for your dust, airflow, and temperature — backed by our pass-or-free guarantee.

-Every baghouse system we deliver is custom engineered — including proper explosion protection sizing when your dust is combustible, which under NFPA 660 covers most industrial dust types.
+Every baghouse we deliver is custom engineered — including properly sized explosion protection when your dust is combustible, which under NFPA 660 covers most industrial dust types.

-Baghouses aren’t always the answer — sometimes a cartridge collector or wet collector is the better fit.
-But for these situations, a baghouse is usually the way to go:
+A baghouse isn’t always the answer — sometimes a cartridge collector or wet collector fits better.
+But for these situations, it’s usually the way to go:

-When you’re generating large volumes of dust continuously — crushing, grinding, conveying, batch mixing — baghouses handle the volume without choking.
-Their higher dust-holding capacity means longer intervals between cleaning cycles.
+When you’re generating large volumes continuously — crushing, grinding, conveying, batch mixing — baghouses handle the volume without choking.
+Higher dust-holding capacity means longer intervals between cleaning cycles.

-Cartridge collectors typically max out around 250°F. Baghouses with Nomex, Aramid, or fiberglass filter media handle continuous operating temperatures up to 550°F — essential for foundry, kiln, and dryer exhaust applications.
+Cartridge collectors max out around 250°F. Baghouses with Nomex, aramid, or fiberglass media handle continuous temperatures up to 550°F — essential for foundry, kiln, and dryer exhaust.

 When you need 50,000+ CFM, baghouses scale efficiently with modular compartments.
 Add capacity as your operation grows without replacing the whole system.